Introduction to Chart Patterns -Chart patterns indicate probabilities, not certainties

 - Reliability: 8.5/10

-Rounding top and bottom patterns are also called Saucer patterns and are very reliable chart patterns.
-These patterns indicate a significant uptrend/downtrend reversal after a long consolidation period.
-The timeframe includes from several months to several years.
+Rounding top and bottom patterns, also known as Saucer patterns, are very reliable chart patterns.
+They indicate a significant reversal of an uptrend or downtrend following a long consolidation period.
+The timeframe typically spans several months to several years.

-In many instances, rounding tops and bottoms can be explained by the Wyckoff accumulation/distribution model. » More about the Wyckoff Method
+In many cases, rounding tops and bottoms can be explained by the Wyckoff accumulation/distribution model. 🔗 More: » The Wyckoff Method

 (i) Rounding Top